go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ### Conn mode

+In this mode the logger will send log messages over a network socket.

 - `RECONNECT_ON_MSG`: **false**: Reconnect host for every single message.
 - `RECONNECT`: **false**: Try to reconnect when connection is lost.
 - `PROTOCOL`: **tcp**: Set the protocol, either "tcp", "unix" or "udp".
 - `ADDR`: **:7020**: Sets the address to connect to.

 ### SMTP mode

+In this mode the logger will send log messages in email.

 It is not recommended to use this logger to send general logging messages.
 However, you could perhaps set this logger to work on `FATAL`.